-Objective:

-To examine the association between childhood stunting and grade completion (as educational outcome) in South Africa.
+Objective: To examine the association between childhood stunting and grade completion (as educational outcome) in South Africa.

-Design:

-Longitudinal study.
-Data was obtained using the National Income Dynamics Study over five waves (2008 to 2017).
+Design: Longitudinal study.
+Data were obtained using the National Income Dynamics Study over five waves (2008 to 2017).
 Children were tracked at wave 1 in 2008 until wave 5 in 2017 to determine their total years of schooling.
 We controlled for time-variant and time-varying confounding with a marginal structural model to estimate the associations between childhood stunting and subsequent grade completion.

-Setting:

-Nationally representative study of South African households.
+Setting: Nationally representative study of South African households.

-Participants:

-A total of 2629 children aged 2 and 3 in 2008.
+Participants: A total of 2629 children aged 2 and 3 years in 2008.

-Results:

-We observed a substantial decrease in the prevalence of stunting between wave 1 (28.2%) and wave 4 (8.6%).
-Our marginal structural model results suggest that childhood stunting was significantly associated with decreased odds (22% less likely) of grade completion (OR = 0.78; 95% CI: 0.40, 0.86; p = 0.015), while those who were only stunted during early childhood had a 29% reduction in the odds of grade completion (OR = 0.71; 95% CI: 0.51, 0.82; p = 0.020).
+Results: We observed a substantial decrease in the prevalence of stunting between wave 1 (28·2 %) and wave 4 (8·6 %).
+Our marginal structural model results suggest that childhood stunting was significantly associated with decreased odds (22 % less likely) of grade completion (OR = 0·78; 95 % CI: 0·40, 0·86; P = 0.015), while those who were only stunted during early childhood had a 29 % reduction in the odds of grade completion (OR = 0.71; 95 % CI: 0·51, 0·82; P = 0.020).

-Conclusion:

-These findings underscore the fact that stunting is a significant predictor of academic achievement, whose effects might be long lasting.
+Conclusion: These findings underscore the fact that stunting is a significant predictor of academic achievement, whose effects might be long-lasting.

-Keywords: Stunting, marginal structural model, confounding, South Africa
+Keywords Stunting Marginal structural model Confounding South Africa